Newsletter September 2020

 Please note the price of a school meal is now £2.45 per day (£12.25 per week)

 Music in school

-This year we are continuing to use our Sports Funding for 2019-2020 to employ specialist Sports Coach, Mr Halstead, who will lead some lessons in Physical Education and provide outdoor games during break times and lunch-times.
+This year we are continuing to use our Sports Funding for 2020-2021 to employ specialist Sports Coach, Mr Halstead, who will lead some lessons in Physical Education and support outdoor games during break times and lunch-times.
 We have also bought in the services of the PE Leader from Sir Thomas Wharton Academy and are working with Active Fusion to organise sports competitions and continue the children’s high level of participation in inter-schools competitive events.

 School Council Elections

 Elections are currently taking place for our school councils: Sports Council, Enterprise Council, Eco Council, Reading Ambassadors and Year 6 Smile Ambassadors.
 I will share the names of those who are successfully elected in my next newsletter.

 Thank you for sending the children back to school in the correct uniform – especially black footwear; they all look so smart.
 Children may come to school wearing a watch and one pair of stud ear-rings but must not wear make-up, nail varnish or other jewellery items.